How to Pay Off Student Loans in 4 Steps

 - Graduated Repayment Plan: Monthly payments start out low and increase gradually over time.
 The increases are typically every two years.
 Payments are completed in 10 years*.

 - Extended Repayment Plan: Graduated or fixed payments for 25 years.

 *Up to 30 years if you have a Direct Consolidation Loan.

 Private student loans will have different repayment terms, depending on each lender.
 Typically, private student loans are repaid within five to 20 years.

-If you have any tips or suggestions on ways you have paid off your student loan fast comment below.
+If you have any tips or suggestions or can share ways you have paid off your student loan quickly, comment below.

 How long will it take to pay off my student loan?